Luther Standing Bear: Marriages and children

 Standing Bear married Nellie DeCrory in 1886, and they had six children: Lily Standing Bear; Arthur Standing Bear; Paul Francis Standing Bear; Emily Standing Bear; Julia Standing Bear; and Alexandra Birmingham Cody Standing Bear.
 Around 1899, Standing Bear married Laura Cloud Shield, and the couple had one additional child, Eugene George Standing Bear.

 Train wreck

-In 1903, Standing Bear signed up for another tour with Buffalo Bill.
-However, the touring season was cut short on April 7, 1903, by a terrible accident in Maywood, Illinois, when the rear cars of Standing Bear's train were struck by another train.
+In 1902 and 1903, Standing Bear signed up for tours with Buffalo Bill.
+The 1903 touring season was cut short on April 7, 1903, by a terrible accident in Maywood, Illinois, when the rear cars of Standing Bear's train were struck by another train.
 Three young Indians were killed, and 27 performers badly injured.
 Standing Bear was seriously injured and almost died.
 He suffered a dislocation of both hips, a left broken leg below the knee, a left broken arm, two broken ribs, a broken collar bone, a broken nose, and deep gashes on head.
 As a result, Standing Bear and his family could not return to Buffalo Bill's Wild West.